Celebrate Black History 2015! Take a look at this year's calendar of events. www.umassd.edu/blackhistorymonth/

 FDUH Core Values

-The most important value of the FDUH Programs, Services, and Cultural Events is to educate the UMD Community.
+The most important value of the FDUH Programs, Services, and Cultural Events is to educate the UMassD Community.

 2. Fostering Community